gelisam/mcp-cli/README.md

 * A description explaining to the AI assistant what the tool does.
 Defaults to `Execute the shell command: pwd`.
 * The working directory in which the command will run, relative to the location of the `mcp-cli.json` file.
 Defaults to the folder in which VS Code started.
 * Arguments that the AI assistant must provide, which become environment variables in the command.
+* Environment variables to be set.
+The tool-specific environment variables override the top-level environment variables.

 ```json
 {